 However, security personnel must also worry about their own supplies – masks, gloves, food, and more.
 Ensuring that your own supply chains can stay open means talking to vendors and talking to your employees to ensure that everyone has what they need to continue to get the job done, even when things get tough.

 Tip #4: Secure Perimeters & Checkpoints

-Note that when it comes to securing a perimeter, in addition to a security booth you must have well-trained guards who know how to screen for coronavirus, at least to the extent of spotting people who are exhibiting symptoms and prohibiting their entry onto the property.
+Note that when it comes to securing a perimeter, in addition to a security booth or security shack, you must have well-trained guards who know how to screen for coronavirus, at least to the extent of spotting people who are exhibiting symptoms and prohibiting their entry onto the property.
 (You may decide to have personnel that is trained in the medical field who will screen people by taking their temperatures.)

 Important Tool: Protective Equipment

 Any person working directly with the public during a viral outbreak needs to have basic safety equipment including disposable gloves and masks.
 While wearing a mask is not a guarantee against infection, wearing a disposable mask can significantly decrease the risk of getting a virus.
 Employees who are working with people who are potentially infected can benefit from wearing masks.
 People who are infected can offer at least some protection to others by wearing masks themselves.

 Similarly, wearing gloves can also help prevent disease transmission, as long as the guard is trained not to touch their face while wearing the gloves, and to wash their hands after removal of the gloves.

 Having a security guard booth located near ground entrances can be paramount in this effort, as a security shack gives guards a place to stand, it can help them maintain a distance from potentially infected individuals, and it is an obvious place for people to stop and request entrance to the grounds.

 Also, security shacks can be used as a checkpoint to screen visitors prior to entering a location.